jekyll/minima/_posts/2023-12-23-raise-consciousness-with-technology.md

 And finally, existing technologies can be modified to help increase consciousness, with new features or configuration options.

-### Long version:
+### Deeper and wider explanation and plans:

 Large Markdown file found here: https://www.icloud.com/iclouddrive/0ebC_HBpcBhfMsapJQr1Fo3gA#use_electrical_technologies_to_expand_consciousness

-Best viewed in a Markdown editor or viewer, as it is heavily nested
+Best viewed in a Markdown editor or viewer, as it is _heavily_ nested